Getting To Know Redeemer

 To be a Christian is to love (John 13:34-35, Col 3:14).
 Like Jesus, God has sent each of us (John 17:18, 20:21) to the places where we live, work, study, play and worship to be sacrificial workers for the good of all those we interact with.

-Based on biblical metaphors for the church like a body, a family and a building, there is an expectation that each of us is “doing life” with other Christians, all ages, all races, all socioeconomic backgrounds – everyone knowing and caring for one another (1 Cor 12:25-26; Eph 2:19-22).
+Based on biblical metaphors for the church like a body, a family and a building, there is an expectation that each of us is “doing life” with other Christians, all ages, all races, all socioeconomic backgrounds – everyone knowing, belonging and caring for one another (1 Cor 12:25-26; Eph 2:19-22).